Star Wars: Episode I – The Phantom Menace: Promotion

 Lucasfilm spent on the film's advertising campaign and made promotional licensing deals with Hasbro, Lego, Tricon Global Restaurants and PepsiCo.
 Lucasfilm also helped the Star Wars fan club to organize an event called Star Wars Celebration, which was held in Denver, Colorado, between April 30 and May 2, 1999.
+Anthony Daniels collaborated with Dan Madsen organising the Celebration.
+He also organised finding guests, planned the stage sessions and attended the Celebration as a guest.

 The first teaser trailer was released on selected screens accompanying Meet Joe Black on November 17, 1998, (Note: This was remastered in 4K to mark the film's 25th anniversary in 2024.) and media reported that people were paying full admission at theaters to see the trailer.
-Other films that played this trailer included The Waterboy, The Siege and A Bug's Life.
+Other films that played this trailer included The Waterboy, The Siege, The Rugrats Movie, and Enemy of the State.
 To keep fans from leaving before the movie was over, some theaters played the teaser an additional time after the film finished.
 The second trailer debuted on March 12, 1999, in front of Wing Commanders theatrical screenings.
 Again, many fans paid full theater admission to watch the new trailer.
 A bootlegged version of the preview was leaked to the Internet the same day.
 The next morning, the trailer was released on the film's official website and shortly afterwards the servers became overloaded.
 This trailer had over 1 million downloads within its first 24 hours of release, setting a record for the most downloaded trailer at the time.
 It would hold this record for a year until it was surpassed by The Lord of the Rings: The Fellowship of the Ring (2001) in April 2000.
 The theatrical trailer caused even more media attention because it was premiered in theaters and screened at the ShoWest Convention in Las Vegas, and was aired on Entertainment Tonight and Access Hollywood.

 The teaser poster, featuring Anakin with his shadow forming Darth Vader's silhouette, was released on November 10, 1998.
 After Lucas opted for a drawn theatrical poster, Drew Struzan, the artist responsible for the Special Edition posters, was commissioned to illustrate, and the poster was unveiled on March 11, 1999.
 Lucasfilm dictated that, contractually, Struzan's illustration was the only art the foreign distributors could use, and other than the text, it could not be modified in any way.
 The film also reused the Godzilla (1998) slogan on teaser posters.